Connor-Jennings/First_Website/README.md

 # First_Website

-The purpose of this website is track my location and compile it into a pleasant interface.
+The purpose of this website is to track my location and compile it into a useable interface.

 This website is a display of location and other information that is stored in an SQL db https://project-found.com.